mmahesh/dstack_multiple_gpu/blog_post.md

 In the `Runners` tab on the left side, you will find information of the specific instances being used.

-> For the workflow `train-mnist-multi-gpu`, since multiple GPUs are required you may need to add `p3.8xlarge` GPU instance of AWS in the dstack settings.
+For the workflow `train-mnist-multi-gpu`, since multiple GPUs are required you may need to add `p3.8xlarge` GPU instance of AWS in the dstack settings.
 In order to do this, click on the settings tab on the left side of the [dstack.ai](https://dstack.ai) interface.
 In the settings frame, there is AWS tab, where we can see a button `Add a limit`.
 On clicking that button, you can select the  `p3.8xlarge` GPU instance of AWS.
 In the end, you should see the following in the dstack website:
  ![AWS settings](/blog_figures/fig_1.png)

-# Conclusion

-In the above blog, we have seen how to

-- create a deep learning model using Pytorch Lightning,
-- choose appropriate settings for the dstack workflows,
-- and run the dstack workflows using AWS CPU/GPU instances.

 # References